blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 <a id="fh" href="#" target="_blank">If you don't see links here please update your browser</a>
 {% endhighlight %}

-As you can seem no registration is involved—and again, the firehose does not use any cookies and we don't store any IP addresses.
+As you can seem no registration is involved—and again, the Blippex Firehose API does not use any cookies and we don't store any IP addresses.
 The result of this script is shown here:

 {% raw %}